 Pets for Life

-WHS’s Pets for Life program serves people and animals in Milwaukee’s 53206 and 53205 zip codes and Amani, Franklin Heights, Halyard Park, Harambee, Metcalfe Park, Midtown, and Walnut Hill neighborhoods through door-to-door outreach.
+Our Pets for Life program serves people and animals in Milwaukee’s 53206 and 53205 zip codes and Amani, Franklin Heights, Halyard Park, Harambee, Metcalfe Park, Midtown, and Walnut Hill neighborhoods through door-to-door outreach.
 Families in this community face many barriers to accessing important services for the animals they love.
 Our focus community does not have a single veterinary clinic, and just 9% of the animals whom we initially met were spayed or neutered.
-WHS provides free spay/neuter surgery, vaccines, and resources to animals in the community.
-Our Pets for Life outreach team builds trust and relationships with community members, makes information and resources accessible, and establishes a consistent presence in the neighborhood.
+Our Pets for Life team provides free spay/neuter surgery, vaccines, and other resources to animals in the community and builds trust and relationships with community members.

-The program seeks to meet community members where they are, rather than waiting for them to come to us.
-This approach allows us to reach those in our community who have the least access to information and services, improving quality of life for both animals and people.
+The program seeks to meet the community where they are, rather than waiting for them to come to us.
+This approach reaches those in our community who have the least access to information and services, improving quality of life for both animals and families.

-You can further the impact of our work
+You can help further the impact of our work

-If you'd like to make a contribution to support Pets for Life outreach, please add "For PFL" to the comments section of the donation form.
-Thank you for your support.
+Make a contribution to support our Pets for Life program using our secure donation form.
+Thank you for your support!